PookaMustard/beatrice-witchcogs/README.md

 - `[p]channelid [#channelname]` - Fetches the channnel name.
 Useful if on Mobile Discord.

 ###Echo
-Makes the bot repeat what you say, and only works for the owner of the bot.
+Makes the bot repeat what you say, while taking into account that only the bot owner can use Echo.
 Supports spaces but not newlines.
 Currently supports:
 - `[p]echo [text]` - Repeats what you said after the command in the same channel.
 - `[p]sonar [channelid] [text]` - Repeats what you said in a specific channel using the channel's ID.

+###Is It Down
+Makes the bot check if a site is up and online or down and offline.
+May be prone to errors depending on the status of the site in question.
+- `[p]isitdown [url]